Guide to the Next Generation of Hi-Fi Stereo Systems

 In the home Hi-Fi market there are two varieties of amplifiers from which listeners can choose.
 There are headphone amplifiers and integrated stereo amplifiers.
 Headphone amplifiers are designed for listeners who want to listen to music with their personal monitors, like headphones, in their isolated environment.
 Unlike portable versions, home stereo headphone amplifiers like the Grado RA1 and the Music Hall ph25.2 have models that require AC current as a power source.

 Integrated amplifiers are the primary component that drive a set of speakers.
 Basically, they’re similar to the traditional “stereo receiver,” except there is no AM/FM radio tuner built in.
 As opposed to a vacuum-tube-based amp from decades ago, these amplifiers are solid state and have printed circuits on cards inside.
-When the technology was newer, there was a stigma against solid-state equipment; however, over the last couple of decades, advancements in this solid-state technology allow for very high fidelity in a compact amplifier package and a variety of models is available from several manufacturers.
+When the technology was newer, there was a stigma against solid-state equipment; however, over the last couple of decades, advancements in this solid-state technology allow for very high fidelity in a compact amplifier package and a variety of models are available from several manufacturers.

-While Yamaha has paid attention to the audiophile market with their Aventage series of receivers, nothing more shows dedication to this customer than the release of the Yamaha A-S3000.
+While Yamaha has paid attention to the audiophile market with its Aventage series of receivers, nothing shows more dedication to this customer than the release of the Yamaha A-S3000.
 With its analog metering and retro design, it packs 100 Watts per channel at 8 Ohms, designed with a toroidal transformer for zero transmission loss, and is symmetrically laid out to have short runs for signal to ensure less signal-to-noise ratio.
 It also features a floating and balanced power amplifier with MOSFET design.

-The TEAC AI-3000 is the flagship and it features a whopping 300 Watts per channel at 4 Ohms to drive even the largest home speakers.
+The TEAC AI-3000 is the flagship and it features a whopping 300 Watts per channel at 4 Ohms, to drive even the largest home speakers.
 It touts a discrete dual mono analog amplifier circuit design, so there is no crosstalk between the left and right channels.
 This amplifier also features a toroidal core power transformer; in each circuit there is also mono, eliminating any electrical interference.
 TEAC has two other versions in the series, the AI-1000 and AI-2000, if you’re looking for an entry- or mid-level version of the amplifier.

 Onkyo offers the A-9070 and A-9050 integrated amplifiers to drive your speakers with clarity.
 Both models feature 3-stage inverted Darlington Circuitry, which is a patented design in which one amplifier feeds another and shares a common collector.
 In short, it can reduce distortion and size simultaneously.
 Both models do feature a built-in Wolfson DAC if you have a digital source to connect to it via coaxial or optical.
 The 9050 is rated at 75 watts per channel at 4 Ohms; the 9070 is 140 watts per channel at 4 Ohms.